publiccodenet/about/activities/staff-management/parental-leave.md

 # Maternity and paternity leave

 Pregnant employees are entitled to 4-6 weeks pregnancy leave (before the due date) and at least 10 weeks maternity leave (after childbirth).

 ## Paternity leave

 You are entitled to 1 week of partner or paternity leave after your partner gives birth.

+### How to

+If you are pregnant you have to let HR know at least 3 weeks before you want to go on maternity leave.
+But, the sooner you report it, the better, leaving enough time to make any agreements about your absence, and plan a handover of your tasks.
+For paternity leave, let us know when your partner has given birth by 9am the next working day.

-### More information
+#### More information

 [More information about maternity and partner / paternity leave can be found here:](https://business.gov.nl/regulation/leave-schemes/)

-If you have questions about parental leave, please reach out to HR <hr@publiccode.net>
+If you have questions about parental leave, or need to take parental leave, please reach out to HR <hr@publiccode.net>